Lessons from the Trenches on Reproducible Evaluation of Language Models

 \section{Abstract}

-Effective evaluation of language models remains an open challenge in NLP.
+Reliable evaluation of language models (LMs) remains an open challenge.
 Researchers and engineers face methodological issues such as the sensitivity of models to evaluation setup, difficulty of proper comparisons across methods, and the lack of reproducibility and transparency.
-In this paper we draw on three years of experience in evaluating large language models to provide guidance and lessons for researchers.
-First, we provide an overview of common challenges faced in language model evaluation.
-Second, we delineate best practices for addressing or lessening the impact of these challenges on research.
-Third, we present the~\lmevaluationharness~(\evalharness): an open source library for independent, reproducible, and extensible evaluation of language models that seeks to address these issues.
-We describe the features of the library as well as case studies in which the library has been used to alleviate these methodological concerns.
+Evaluation difficulties are exacerbated by the fracturing and siloing of information about conventions and common practices.
+In this paper we draw on three years of experience in evaluating large language models (LMs) as developers of the popular~\lmevaluationharness~(\evalharness) \citep{eval-harness} framework to provide guidance and lessons for the field moving forward.
+We document a variety of challenges faced by practitioners and provide concrete instances where these challenges or the absence of best practices have come into effect.
+We make recommendations to the field for improving evaluation rigor and confidence, and attempt to codify much of the tacit or folk knowledge surrounding LM evaluation, for a solid ground to move forward.